josevalim/portal/README.md

 Elixir's website explains how to get Elixir up and running.
 Just [follow the steps described in the Interactive Elixir page](http://elixir-lang.org/getting_started/1.html).

-Elixir developers spend a lot of time in their Operating System terminals.
-That said, once installation is complete, you will have some new executables available.
-One of them is called `iex`.
+Elixir developers spend a lot of time in their Operating System terminals; once installation is complete, you will have some new executables available.
+One of them is `iex`.
 Just type `iex` in your terminal to get it up and running:

     $ iex
     Interactive Elixir - press Ctrl+C to exit (type h() ENTER for help)